mitchell-brooks/vim-au-pair/README.md

 # vim-au-pair
-Simple vim plugin for auto-closing brackets, braces, single or double quotation marks, and backtick pairs
+A simple vim plugin for auto-closing paired characters.

+Vim-au-pair closes brackets, braces, single or double quotation marks, and backtick pairs and allows typing through the closing character, inspired by and similar to the behavior of popular VS Code plugins.